View on GitHub

 sort(self: array, func: fn)

 This function takes an array as the self argument, and a comparison function as func.
 The argument func must take two arguments, and return a truthy or falsy value.
-The contents of the array in self are sorted based on the results of func, as though function were the less comparison function.
+The contents of the array in self are sorted based on the results of func, as though the function were the less comparator function.

 fn less(a, b) {